gracelang/moth-benchmarks/index.md

 Finally, we provide [step-by-step](#step-by-step) instructions that outline how to build our project from source.

+Please note that the VirtualBox image is verified to work.
+The step-by-step instructions however may be brittle.
+Unfortunately, the VirtualBox comes with extra overhead and performance implications, while it is the easiest way to get started, it may influence benchmark execution in unexpected ways.

 <a name="getting-started-guide"></a>

 ## 1. Getting Started Guide